andersm9/Meraki_OpenCV_RTSP/README.md

 The script shall:

-* launch a local video stream, with a a
+* launch a local video stream, with a bounding box for detected objects and associated confidence score
-* print to cli the object and confidence of detected objects
+* print to cli the object and confidence score  of detected objects
 * publish to an MQTT broker the object and confidence of objects detected, using the topic "python/test"